-- 3.12.
-Responsibility for the quality of programmes provided by the IBMS ultimately lies with the Executive Head of Education and senior education team but careful monitoring of this takes place at several other points: - The Executive Head of Education and education team undertake the day-today responsibility for programme provision - A designated Clinical Scientist member of the Advisory Panel will provide advice and support to the Executive Head of Education with respect to the specialty specific aspects of the IBMS Clinical Scientist Certificate of Attainment (Experiential Route) programme - The Education and Professional Standards Committee receive quarterly reports on the education department workload.
-They will review copies of assessment panel reports (individual and Final Stage One report, Stage Two report and recommendations) and applicant/mentor feedback reports - The Executive Head of Education in conjunction with Education and Professional Standards Committee considers overall issues affecting the quality of the programme on a quarterly basis - External Examiners' Reports will provide an annual external assessment of quality measures - Annual Programme Report monitors overall programme performance in each academic session and produces action plans to address any major issues

-- Service User Patient Carer Engagement Group will input to the management and development of all of the IBMS's HCPC approved programmes - 3.13.
-The recommendation to apply to the HCPC for approval of a clinical scientist equivalence route, in addition to the existing approved programmes approved, was made to Council by the Education and Professional Standards Committee in response to a perceived service need.
-As expected numbers of applicants was low it was established that the IBMS's education department, comprising five full time members of administrative staff professionally led by a HCPC registered Executive Head of Education and supported by the Deputy Head of Education could support the delivery of the programme as a core business element alongside other approved education programmes that support HCPC registration.
-These financial implications of this are monitored through the IBMS's accounting system. - 3.14.
-The programme is managed under the direction of the Institute's Education and Professional Standards Committee (see above explanation of committee governance arrangements and relationship to the Council).
+- Executive Head of Education and education team undertake the day-to-day responsibility for programme provision; - A designated Clinical Scientist member of the Advisory Panel will provide advice and support to the Executive Head of Education with respect to the specialty specific aspects of the IBMS Clinical Scientist Certificate of Attainment (Experiential Route) programme; - Education and Professional Standards Committee receive quarterly reports on the education workload.
+They will review copies of assessment panel reports (individual and Final Stage One report, Stage Two report and recommendations) and applicant/mentor feedback reports; - Executive Head of Education in conjunction with Education and Professional Standards Committee considers overall issues affecting the quality of the programme on a quarterly basis; - External Examiners' Reports will provide an annual external assessment of quality measures; - Annual Programme Report monitors overall programme performance in each academic session and produces action plans to address any major issues; - Service User Engagement Group will input to the management and development of all of the Institute's HCPC approved programmes - 3.12 The recommendation to apply to the HCPC for approval of a clinical scientist equivalence route, in addition to the existing approved programmes approved, was made to Council by the Education and Professional Standards Committee in response to a perceived service need.
+As expected numbers of applicants was low it was established that the Institute's education department, comprising five full time members of administrative staff professionally led by an HCPC registered Executive Head of Education and supported by the Head of Registration and Training, could support the delivery of the programme as a core business element alongside other approved education programmes that support HCPC registration.
+These financial implications of this are monitored through the Institute's accounting system. - 3.13 The programme is managed under the direction of the Institute's Education and Professional Standards Committee (see above explanation of committee governance arrangements and relationship to the Council).
 This committee meets quarterly and comprises nine members of Council, is chaired by an individual elected from the Committee membership and is supported by the Executive Head of Education.
-Minutes of all meetings are taken and provide a report to the quarterly meetings of the IBMS's Council. - 3.15.
-Each candidate admitted to the programme will have their own personal file created at the point of acceptance.
+Minutes of all meetings are taken and provide a report to the quarterly meetings of the Institute's Council.

+3.14 Each candidate admitted to the programme will have their own personal file created at the point of acceptance.
 This file will be used to maintain a record of all monitoring processes.